hn-88/OCVWarp/README.md

 ```
 Initial behaviour and parameters are set using OCVWarp.ini in the build folder.

+A file open dialog asks you for the input file.
+The output file is put in the same directory, with F.avi appended to the input filename.
+The codec used for the output is the same codec as for the input if available on your system.
+(If the same codec is not available, the output is saved as an uncompressed avi, which can quickly become huge.
+I hope to change this behaviour soon :)

 Keyboard commands are
 ```
 ESC, x or X to exit